manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 * Displaying the result of the users' queries.

 ### Montoring System Performance with Prometheus and Grafana
-Prometheus timeseries database is used to scrape important system metrics such as
+Prometheus timeseries database is used to scrape important system metrics such as:

-##### Latency
+##### Query Latencies

 *  upload_latency_seconds → upload time